-Meet Naina Lal Kidwai
+Naina Lal Kidwai Motivational Speaker - Profile

 She was awarded the Padma Shri for her contribution to Trade and Industry, from Government of India in 2007.
 She has edited two books “Contemporary Banking in India” and “30 Women in Power: Their Voices, Their Stories.”

-- Women at Workplace
+- Women in the Workplace